 Addressing of SIP messages will be detailed in the Network plan and reflect the approach agreed at industry level.
 In particular

-SIP Addressing must make use of SIP URIs rather than TEL URIs
+SIP Addressing must make use of SIP URIs rather than TEL URIs.

 The R-URI field is used as the destination address for emergency communications and should be formatted as agreed at industry level.
 It should be noted that the ECAS does not support Emergency URNs as defined in 3gpp standards for mobile emergency calls such as SOS emergency and all calls routed to the ECAS should be addressed using the agreed numeric shortcodes (112, 997) with the appropriate numeric suffix as described in the network plan and published ECAS specifications.